 Moreover, the transition imposed job-loss costs due to the processes of ownership restructuring and sectoral reallocation.
-These processes respectively assume a large-scale transformation of state owned firms into privatised ones and a reallocation of a substantial part of the labour force from the manufacturing and agricultural sectors towards the expanding service sector (Blanchard, 1997).
-In almost all transition countries, the experience showed that the creation of new jobs in the emerging private sector was not initially strong enough to absorb the mass of workers laid-off from the restructured state-owned firms.
-At the same time, the mismatch between the skill requirements of the newly created jobs and the actual skills owned by the workers has become a substantial problem (Svejnar, 2002).
+These processes respectively assume a large-scale transformation of state owned firms into privatised ones and, a reallocation of a substantial part of the labour force from the manufacturing and agricultural sectors towards the expanding service sector (Blanchard, 1997).
+The experience in almost all transition countries showed that the creation of new jobs in the emerging private sector was not initially strong enough to absorb the mass of workers laid-off from the restructured stateowned firms.
+At the same time, the mismatch between the skill requirements of newly created jobs and effective skills owned by the workers has become a substantial problem (Svejnar, 2002).
 Consequently, the labour markets in early transition became less dynamic with a relatively stagnant unemployment pool leading to increases in unemployment and especially long-term unemployment.
-Long spells of unemployment often lead to the degradation and dehumanisation of individuals in society, causing social exclusion and increasing the government's burden of providing the necessary safety net.
+Long spells of unemployment often to leads the degradation dehumanisation of individuals in society, causing social exclusion and increasing the burden for the government of providing the necessary safety net.

-Having in mind the rising poverty during transition, the poverty reduction has become one of the highest priorities in the development policy of transition countries.
-For instance, the Macedonian government in 2010 has prepared a National Strategy on Alleviation of Poverty and Social Exclusion in the Republic of Macedonia 2010-2020 as a prerequisite for balancing the degree of inclusion and welfare at all social levels.
-The main objective of the strategy is reducing poverty and social exclusion in the country by a better utilization of the available human resources, improving living and working conditions for all citizens, assuring institutionally coordinated activity in order to achieve faster development, providing higher standards and better quality of life2.
+Having in mind the rising poverty during transition, the poverty reduction has become one of the highest priorities in development policy of transition countries.
+For instance, the Macedonian government in 2010 has prepared a National Strategy on Alleviation of Poverty and Social Exclusion in the Republic of Macedonia 2010-2020 as a document which reflects its intention for balancing the degree of inclusion and welfare in all social levels.
+The main strategic objective of the strategy is to reduce poverty and social exclusion in the country by a better utilization of the available human resources, improve conditions for life, work and social conditions for all citizens, system and institutional coordinated activity in the function of faster development, higher standard and better quality life2.

-One of the crucial theoretical concepts in this regard is the concept of propoor growth which attracts considerable policy and academic attention.
+One of the crucial theoretical concepts with this regard is the concept of pro-poor growth which attracts a considerable policy and academic attention.
 The poverty reduction objective can be achieved by faster growth and/or greater equity.
-In this regard, determining an optimal combination of these two means appears to be primarily a pragmatic issue.
-Without going into details of different theoretical strands, in this paper, we make an effort to analyse the effects of growth and inequality on poverty in a country specific context for Macedonia.
-More precisely, we intend to answer the following research questions: To what extent does economic growth reduce poverty?
-How does income inequality affect poverty?
-What policy measures can be recommended in order to influence the poverty-growth-inequality nexus?
+With this regard, determining an optimal combination of these two means appears to be primarily a pragmatic issue.
+Without going in details of different theoretical strands, in this paper we make an effort to analyse the effects of growth and inequality on poverty in a country specific context for Macedonia.
+More precisely, we intend to answer to the following research questions: To what extent the economic growth reduces poverty?
+How, income inequality affects poverty?
+What policy measures can be recommended in order to influence povertygrowth-inequality nexus?
 For this purpose, the paper is structured as follows.
-In section 1 we provide the basic theoretical background regarding the relationship among poverty, growth and inequality, followed by the conceptual framework utilised for assessing the relationships presented in section 2.
-In section 3, we present the main empirical findings, whereas in last section we convey the main conclusions and formulate policy recommendations.
+In section 2 we provide the basic theoretical background regarding the relationship among poverty, growth and inequality, followed by the conceptual framework utilised for assessing these relationship presented in section 3.
+In section 4 we present the main empirical findings, whereas in section 5 we convey main the conclusions and policy recommendations.